FrankRay78/troubleshooting-remote-development-teams/Chapter3.md

 You cannot escape the need for clear requirements.

-Because Agile without clear requirements is as bad as a poorly formed waterfall project.
+Agile without clear requirements is as bad as a poorly formed waterfall project.

-Placeholders for conversations are nothing more than an idea that is ill-formed, and at worst, not even that.
+And 'placeholders for conversations' are nothing more than an idea that is ill-formed, and at worst, not even that.

-And many user stories are just too vague and open to interpretation.
+Many user stories are just too vague and open to interpretation.

 What's missing?
 All the context.<br/><br/>